 Need Help?
 Give us a call.

-1 (800) 345-3452
+1 (800) 386-3372

 If your business is just starting out, you may think you can pay yourself nothing and live on your savings while the business gets off the ground.
 In reality, however, it’s important to pay yourself something—first, to prove to the IRS that your business is a real business and not a hobby, and second, to create accurate financial projections.

 The second method is easier in the long run, because if you start out with a fair salary, you can keep paying yourself the same amount once your company becomes profitable.
-However, if your startup can’t support paying you market worth, it’s OK to pay yourself the bare minimum until your business breaks even.
+However, if your sole proprietorship can’t support paying you market worth, it’s okay to pay yourself the bare minimum until your business breaks even.

 Some business owners use the business’s money to pay their personal expenses without taking a salary in the belief this will save them on taxes.
 But this tactic can backfire and lead to substantial penalties if the IRS decides the money should have been taken as a salary.

 If your business is a corporation, the best way to go is to determine the average rate for CEOs (or whatever your title is) in your industry, your region and for companies of similar size.
 You can get this information from your industry trade association, or from sites such as Glassdoor.com or Salary.com.

 Keep in mind that salary and compensation can be complicated by factors such as whether your business has investors and how many shares of the business’s stock you own.
 Review the IRS’ guidelines and frequently asked questions about small business owners’ salaries, and consult with a business accountant before setting your salary.